Vasa Pelagić: Uprising in Bosnia

 Pelagić took part in the anti-Turkish uprising of 1875–78 in Bosnia and vigorously protested the occupation of these territories by Austria-Hungary three years later (1878).
 The rebellion preparations started later than the Herzegovinian, and the actions of the two regions were not coordinated.
 Among the organizers and leaders were Vaso Vidović (1840-1925), Simo Bilbija, Jovo Bilbija, Spasoje Babić and Vasa Pelagić.
 During the 1875 uprisings in Bosnia and Herzegovina, there was a leftist trend that championed a social programme.
 It was led by Pelagić and enjoyed the support of journalist-anarchists such as Manojlo Ervaćanin (1849–1909), a prominent figure in the Serbian liberation movement and member of the Bakuninist Slavonic Section, Kosta Ugrinić (1848–1933), Pera Matanović, Djoka Vlajković (1831-1883), Jevrem Marković (1839-1878), Vladimir Jovanović, and others.
 Many Italian anarchists were involved in the uprisings (Errico Malatesta himself making two attempts to enter Bosnia-Herzegovina), as well as anarchists from Russia and other parts of Europe.
 Early in 1875 Pelagić took an active part in the formation of a Free Corps, a volunteer force in the Bosnian rebel army.
 He commanded a battalion of the corps, though he was often employed in the secret service during the same period.

 In the 1890s Pelagić helped organize labor societies among artisans and workers which he believed would become the basis for a Serbian socialist party.
 With a group of like-minded Serbian intellectuals, Pelagić helped found the Belgrade newspaper Socijal-Demokrat in 1895.
 In his works he advocated socialism and materialist views on the development of nature.

 Last years

 After the war he returned to Belgrade where he was appointed state teacher of gymnastics, and took on a role in the formation of the student patriotic fraternities, promoting physical fitness.
 A man of populistic nature, rugged, eccentric and outspoken, Pelagić often came into conflict with politicians and clerics.
 He also wrote several anti-Semitic works that were re-issued multiple times.
-Late in life, Pelagić was incarcerated for his anarchistic writings in Požarevac, where he suddenly died.
+Late in life, Pelagić was declared mentally ill, he was incarcerated in Požarevac, where he died.